Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/bitwarden-walkthrough.rst

             #.
 In this example we will use Firefox, though these instructions will work just the same for Brave.
 First, install the `Bitwarden browser extension <https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/>`_.

             #.
-Once installed, click on the extension and click the cog in the top left.
-Under **Self-hosted environment** you will see a field for **Server URL**.
-Now we need to grab the address of our Vaultwarden server.

-            #.
 Head to the "Interfaces" tab in the Vaultwarden service on your Start9 Server:

                 .. figure:: /_static/images/services/vaultwarden/vaultwarden-interfaces.png